Coronavirus Relief Fund-Emergency Services Program (CRF-ESP) Funds

 - Maintain or expand shelter capacity that promotes the health and safety and quarantine options

 - Purchase hygiene or sanitation supplies so providers can comply with CDC guidance

 - Support staffing needs for homeless programs to maintain and hire staff necessary to protect the health and wellness of participants and staff

-- NEW CATEGORY!
-Provide meals and food to persons experiencing sheltered or sheltered homelessness (usually bag or box meals, some hot meals).
+- Provide meals and food to persons experiencing sheltered or sheltered homelessness (usually bag or box meals, some hot meals).

 For those who have received funds: